 Below is a list of Assistive Technology available for checkout or demonstration in the Student Disability Resource Center.
+Follow the links to visit the vendors' web sites.
 Feel free to contact our office for further information.

 JAWS is a screen reader software program that makes personal computers accessible to students who are blind or visually impaired by using text-to-speech technology.
 JAWS also incorporates modified keyboard functions to allow students access to programs not generally accessible through standard Windows controls.
 Available on laptop for check out as available.